0

 Irish Community

-Of the houses I was allowed entry to, there were three Irishmen, Mr. Kielty, Mr. Killeen, and Mr. Guilfoyle.
-They did not want to be photographed or interviewed for reasons they kept to themselves, but were happy for me to photograph and talk to other members of their households.
+“Among the houses where I was welcomed, three belonged to Irishmen — Mr Kielty, Mr Killeen and Mr Guilfoyle.
+None of them wished to be photographed or interviewed, for reasons they chose not to share, but they were happy enough for me to speak to and photograph other members of their households.”

 Beeton Grove, Longsight, 1970s.